mjkim41/mjkim41/README.md

 - [**Find My Office Project**] <br>
   (frontend - https://github.com/mjkim41/find-my-office-frontend) <br>
   (backend - https://github.com/mjkim41/find-my-office-backend)
   🌍 Are you a digital nomad or remote workers?
 Find the perfect workspace anywhere!
-This web application is designed to discover the best coworking spaces and cafes worldwide.
+This web application is designed to discover the best coworking spaces and work-friendly cafes worldwide.
 Users can search by location, compare amenities and prices, read reviews, and save favorites for easy access.
   **Role**: Solo Project - developed features such as location-based search and real-time map integration

 - [**Health Mentor Project**](https://github.com/Calorie-Code/Health-Mentor)